5th Floor, Brigade Towers,

 To understand geography trends, Download Sample Report.

-Some of the few prominent players in the European inflight entertainment and connectivity market are Inmarsat PLC, Global Eagle Entertainment Inc., Thales SA, Panasonic Corporation, and Viasat Inc. The companies are collaborating to further develop the entertainment and connectivity solutions.
-For instance, Deutsche Telekom and Inmarsat, together with their technology partner Nokia, developed European Aviation Network (EAN), which provides high-capacity satellite coverage with a complementary 4G LTE ground network to provide high-speed coverage.
-The network delivers 50 Gbps capacity, thereby enhancing the passenger experience in about 30 states in Europe.
+Some of the few prominent players in the European inflight entertainment and connectivity market are Inmarsat PLC, Global Eagle Entertainment Inc., Thales SA, Panasonic Corporation, and Viasat Inc. Companies are collaborating to offer better entertainment and connectivity options to the airlines in the region.
+For instance, Deutsche Telekom and Inmarsat, together with their technology partner Nokia, developed European Aviation Network (EAN), which provides high-capacity satellite coverage with a complementary 4G LTE ground network to provide high-speed network coverage in about 30 states in Europe.
 Such collaborations are increasing the concentration in the market, thereby, increasing the competition among players.
+Companies are also working toward the developments of advanced IFE hardware that helps enhance the passenger experience.
+For instance, in September 2019, Burrana, a provider of inflight entertainment and cabin technology, announced the development of its next-generation ultra-high-definition 4K overhead solution.
+According to the company, each display may feature the latest in high brightness and high dynamic range LCD technology, which may enable the passenger to enjoy wide viewing angles and a crisp picture, regardless of where they are sitting in the cabin.
+Additionally, the display may feature an anti-glare coating, which may help minimize reflections and the impact of sunlight.
+Such innovations may boost the revenues of the players by attracting more customers.

 2. RESEARCH METHODOLOGY